Arts Organisation Investment Program 2025

 Application process

-Applications were submitted via the online artsACT grants portal.
-Applicants were strongly encouraged to read the ACT Arts Organisation Investment Program Framework and ACT Arts Organisation Investment Program Guidelines before making an application:
+Applications to the Program are to be submitted via the online artsACT grants portal.
+Applicants are strongly encouraged to read the ACT Arts Organisation Investment Program Framework and ACT Arts Organisation Investment Program Guidelines before making an application:

-- ACT Arts Organisation Investment Program Guidelines (PDF 2.6 MB)
+- ACT Arts Organisation Investment Program Guidelines (PDF 661 KB)

 Deed of Grant and Licence